Rdz23/Scheduled-Stop-Start-EC2-RDS/README.md

 ## Manual Procedure – Start Non-Prod EC2 & RDS
      **EC2 Start Procedure**
-       1. Log in to AWS console using your IAM account.
+       1. Log in to AWS console using your IAM or AD Account.
        2. Navigate to:
            EC2 Instances → EC2 | Instances | ap-southeast-1
        3. Search for the non-prod instance (e.g., TEST-Instance)